BogdanovTimm/NotesOblivion/💻 IT/Orchestration/Docker SWARM/Working with Docker-Image.md

 # Delete existing SWARM-Service

-1) `docker service rm xSERVICE_NAMEx` - run this code on your SWARM-Manager PC.
+1) `docker service remove xSERVICE_NAMEx` - run this code on your SWARM-Manager PC.
 It deletes existing SWARM-Service
 2) `docker service inspect xSERVICE_NAMEx` - check that SWARM-Service was deleted